Qila Mubarak, Patiala: History

-Qila Mubarak was first built as a 'Kachigarhi' (Mud fortress) by Sidhu Jat ruler Baba Ala Singh in 1763, who was the founder of the Patiala dynasty.
+Qila Mubarak was first built as a 'Kachigarhi' (mud and brick fortress) by Sidhu Jat ruler Baba Ala Singh in 1763, who was the founder of the Patiala branch of the Phulkian dynasty.
+Ala Singh used revenue collected from the city of Sirhind, which had been conquered a few years earlier, for the construction of the fort.
 Later, it was reconstructed in baked bricks.
 It is said that the original fort created in 1763 was an extension built on top of an already existing Mughal fortress built by governor Hussain Khan in Patiala.
+Over a period of a century and a half, additions were made to the complex by successive rulers of Patiala in various architectural styles.
 The interior portion of Qila, which is known as Qila Androon is built by Maharaja Amar Singh.

-According to Atsushi Ikeda, the Qila Mubarak was constructed during the reign of Karam Singh and renovated by his successor, Narinder Singh, who was a patron of the arts.
+Meanwhile, the outer portions were constructed under Maharaja Karam Singh.
+Karam Singh constructed the Ranivas.
+Architects, artists, and carpenters from Jaipur were hired for the work during the reign of Karam Singh.
+The complex also served as the residence for residence of Maharaja Sahib Singh (1781–1813), Maharaja Karam Singh (1813–45), and Maharaja Narinder Singh (1845-62).